-- 5. Islets of Langerhans : Alpha cells : Glucagon ; Islets of Langerhans : Beta cells :? → Insulin. - 6.
-The reason for ------, (the blood glucose level more than 126mg/100ml) is the deficiency or inactivity of the hormone insulin.
+- 5. Islets of Langerhans : Alpha cells : Glucagon ; Islets of Langerhans : Beta cells : .....? - 6.
+Diabetes mellitus /പ്രമേഹം?
+The blood glucose level more than 126mg/100ml in FBS test.
+Reason: Either the deficiency or the inactivity of insulin hormone.
+Symptoms: Increased appetite and thirst and frequent urination) - 7.
+A test to detect the presence of glucose in urine ?
+Benedict Test.
+(Add 2 ml Benedicts solution to 2 ml urine and heat mildly, observe the colour change)

-Diabetes mellitus /പ്രമേഹം.
-(Symptom: Increased appetite and thirst and frequent urination)
+Ans: Insulin.

-- 7. A test to detect the presence of glucose in urine ?
-Benedict Test. - 8.
-Patients having diabetes mellitus usually takes insulin injection.
+- 8. Patients having diabetes mellitus usually takes insulin injection.
 Why ?
 Insulin maintains the normal rate of glucose in our blood. - 9.
 Name the endocrine glands that maintain the normal level of calcium ?
 Thyroid and parathyroid. - 10.
 The hormones which maintain the normal rate of calcium in our blood ?
 Calcitonin of thyroid gland, Parathormone of parathyroid gland. - 11.
 What is the normal level of calcium in blood ?
-How is it maintained ?9-11 mg /100 ml blood.
+How is it maintained ?
+9-11 mg /100 ml blood.